asimnp/alex1the1great/README.md

 4. The Magic of Thinking Big by David J. Schwartz
 5. How to Win Friends and Influence People by Dale Carnegie
 6. Think and Grow Rich by Napoleon Hill
+7. Why Didn't They Teach Me This in School?: 99 Personal Money Management Principles to Live By Cary Siege
-7. The Psychology of Money: Timeless lessons on wealth, greed, and happiness by Morgan Housel
+8. The Psychology of Money: Timeless lessons on wealth, greed, and happiness by Morgan Housel